nathanleclaire/blog/source/_posts/2013-11-04-want-to-work-with-databases-in-golang-lets-try-some-gorp.markdown

 ---
 layout: post
-title: "Want to work with databases in Golang?
-Let's try some gorp."
+title: "Want to Work With Databases In Golang?
+Let's Try Some gorp."
 date: 2013-11-04 18:58
 comments: true
 categories: